Different Types of French Bread

 by shok is licensed under CC BY-NC-ND 2.0

-This beloved French classic, known for its soft, square-shaped loaf, has proven the country’s baking finesse excellent.
+This beloved French classic, known for its soft, square-shaped loaf, has proven the country’s baking finesse to be excellent.

 The Pain de Mie boasts a delicate crumb and a tender crust, unlike its rustic counterparts.
 Thus, it’s a versatile choice for many culinary creations.